 French Studies at Birmingham is long-established and well-reputed, with world-class research.
 You will be taught and supervised by international scholars with a wide range of expertise.

 We came top of the table of Russell Group and 1994 Institutions in the 2009 National Student Survey, with an 'overall satisfaction' score of 97%.
-In 2008, 91% of students said they were satisfied with the quality of the course, and 93% that it was intellectually stimulating.
+In the 2014 survey, 97% of students said that staff were good at explaining things, 94% said that their academics were enthusiastic about what they wre teaching and 90% agreed that the course was intellectually stimulating.

 French Studies will change the way you think about France and French culture.
 In fact, it will change the way you think - full stop.